Luis-St/Ratchet-Chat/API.md

 - Send as: `Authorization: Bearer <jwt>`.
 - JWT `sub` is the user id; `username` is also encoded in the token.
 - Socket.IO auth uses the same JWT (see Realtime section).
+- Password authentication uses SRP-6a (`/auth/srp/*`) and never sends plaintext passwords to the server.

 ## Server API